 Luxury Travel has never been cheap…..but there are ways to make it affordable such as: maximize frequent flyer miles benefit, status match, credit card earnings, industry airfare, news, creative routing, travel engine tools to name but a few.

 My first frequent flyer program was United Mileage Plus, I became a member in 1993 and became Premier member in 1994 and the first award ticket I redeemed was a flight from Hong Kong to Tokyo in then Connoisseur (Business) Class!

-I pay for my flights like everyone else do.
-My travel isn’t sponsored.
+I keep an eye to look out for the best deals and share on my blog here.
 You too could travel like I do, everyone can!
 You just need to pay attention to the details, be good at planning and open to new ideas.
 Keep your mind set flexible and be persistent!

 Stay tuned for my smart travel post, in which I suggest the best ways to travel in luxury, maximizing your value whilst minimizing your costs.

 Every week I will share the deals that I believe have the best value so please stay tuned and subscribe.

 Some of the frequent questions I get every day.
 I hope you find answers here: